akto-api-security/tests-library/remediation/SENSITIVE_DATA_EXPOSURE_GERMAN_INSURANCE_IDENTITY_NUMBER.md

 ### Step 4: Implement access control & principle of least privilege
 Only authorized and authenticated users should be able to access the encrypted data.

-### Step 5: Regular Audit and Update
-Regularly audit the code and databases to ensure data security.
-Update cryptographic libraries and other dependencies as necessary.

-_*Please note that these steps alone are not enough to protect from all types of vulnerabilities and threats.
-Consider a comprehensive security review and apply appropriate measures based on the specific use case._